Data-Science-Tanoshimu/steam-data-dashboard/README.md

 This streamlit dashboard provides visualization on the daily max user count for the top-100 video games on the Steam platform.

 This application uses the following GCP services:
-  - Cloud Scheduler (Send a message to a Cloud Pub/Sub topic at 9 pm)
+  - Cloud Scheduler (Sends a message to a Cloud Pub/Sub topic at 9 pm)
   - Cloud Pub/Sub
-  - Cloud Function (Get a message from the topic and run the scraping code, then store the data into Cloud storage)
+  - Cloud Function (Gets a message from the topic and run the scraping code, then store the data into Cloud storage)
   - Cloud Run (Deploys the containeraized streamlit application)
   - Cloud Storage
   - Container Registry (Manages Docker images)